-Draft management plans shall be submitted to the County for review and approval prior to construction loan closing and are subject to final review and approval by the County prior to lease-up.
+Draft management plans shall be submitted to the County for review as part of threshold review, prior to construction loan closing and are subject to final review and approval by the County prior to lease-up.

 Compliance with CES policies and procedures as approved by the Continuum of Care Board will be required for all County assisted units.
 CES Workflow to be included as an Exhibit to the NOFA.